-- (A) [Except as otherwise provided by this Rule,] $\underline{N}[n]$ o predispute arbitration agreement shall include any condition that: - (i) limits or contradicts the rules of any self-regulatory organization [(except for limits on punitive damages that are consistent with NASD rules)]; - (ii) limits the ability of a party to file any claim in arbitration or to file any claim in court that could otherwise be filed under the rules of the forums in which a claim may be filed under the agreement; or
+- (a) (e) Unchanged. - (f) (1) (3) Unchanged. - (f) (4) - (A) No predispute arbitration agreement shall include any condition that: - (i) limits or contradicts the rules of any self-regulatory organization; - (ii) limits the ability of a party to file any claim in arbitration; - (iii) limits the ability of any party to file in court any claim permitted to be filed in court [that could otherwise be filed] under the rules of the forums in which a claim may be filed under the agreement; or - (iv) limits the ability of arbitrators to make any award.

-- (iii) limits the ability of arbitrators to make any award.[that would otherwise be available under the rules of the arbitration forum.] - [(B) No member may seek to enforce any limitation on the recovery of punitive damages unless the limitation is consistent with the rules of the arbitration forum where the claim is heard.] - ([C]B) No member may seek to enforce any choice-of-law provision unless there is a significant contact or relationship between (i) the law selected and (ii) either the transaction at issue or [(ii) between the law selected and] one or more of the parties. - (5) If a customer files a complaint in court against a member that contains claims that are subject to arbitration pursuant to a predispute arbitration agreement between the member and the customer, the member may seek to compel arbitration of the claims that are subject to arbitration.
+- (B) Unchanged. - (5) If a customer files a complaint in court against a member that contains claims that are subject to arbitration pursuant to a predispute arbitration agreement between the member and the customer, the member may seek to compel arbitration of the claims that are subject to arbitration.
 If the member seeks to compel arbitration of such claims, the member must agree to arbitrate all of the claims contained in the complaint if the customer so requests. - (6) All agreements shall include a statement that ANo person shall bring a putative or certified class action to arbitration, nor seek to enforce any predispute arbitration agreement against any person who has initiated in court a putative class action; or who is a member of a putative class action who has not opted out of the class with respect to any claims encompassed by the putative class action until: (i) the class certification is denied; or (ii) the class is decertified; or (iii) the customer is excluded from the class by the court.
-Such forbearance to enforce an agreement to arbitrate shall not constitute a waiver of any rights under this agreement except to the extent stated herein."

-- (7) The provisions of this Rule shall become effective 120 days after it is approved.
-The provisions of subparagraph (3) shall apply to all members as of the effective date of this Rule regardless of when the customer agreement in question was executed.
-Agreements signed by a customer before [effective date] are subject to the provisions of this Rule in effect at the time the agreement was signed. - (g) (h) Unchanged.
+Such forbearance to enforce an agreement to arbitrate shall not constitute a waiver of any rights under this agreement except to the extent stated herein." - (7) [The provisions of this Rule shall become effective 120 days after it is approved.
+The provisions of subparagraph (3) shall apply to all members as of the effective date of this Rule regardless of when the customer agreement in question was executed.]
+The provisions of this Rule shall become effective on (effective date).
+Agreements signed by a customer before (effective date) are subject to the provisions of this Rule in effect at the time the agreement was signed. - (g) (h) Unchanged.